 Endorphins are any one of a group of hormones released by your brain, with an analgesic effect upon your opiate receptors.
 Put plainly, they make you feel good.
 They are your body’s natural method of encouraging a behaviour or environment, and exposure to direct light causes a release of these little peptides.

 What does that do for us?
 It improves our mood.
 More than that, it improves our bodies’ ability to regulate our sleep cycle, meaning we are better rested.
 It can guard against Seasonal Affective Disorder, or SAD, a mood disorder directly related to the availability of daily sunlight.
 While daily sunlight exposure may seem a remarkably simple method of improving one’s health, the health effects are profound.
-Indeed, the notion of ‘solar power’ goes well beyond that of the solar panel.
+Indeed, the notion of ‘solar power’ goes well beyond that of the solar panels.
 Part II will discuss further the chemical impacts of solar exposure, through your own solar tube, dome skylight, or roof skylight, and what it can do for your health.